Hunting Elk on Private Lands

 There are three different E-PLUS landowner lists (below) that hunters can use to find landowners who have been issued authorization certificates.

-- The Landowner List– These landowners have been issued one or more authorization certificate for their land that is within the Core Occupied Elk Range (COER).
+- Landowner List Primary Management Zone (Updated June 10, 2021) – These landowners have been issued one or more authorization certificate for their land that is within the Core Occupied Elk Range (COER).

-- The Outside the COER Landowner List – These landowners have received authorization certificates for their land that is located outside the COER.
+- Landowner List Special Management Zone (to be announced) – These landowners have received authorization certificates for their land that is located outside the COER.

 - Ranch Number